What Is Oxycodone Withdrawal?

 Treatment for Oxycodone Addiction

 Former heavy users are at a high risk of overdose during relapse because tolerance drops after the initial detox period.
 A user who was able to take a high dose before might try to take that same amount.
-Because the body has adjusted to not having the drug, too much of it can quickly lead to overdose.
+Because the body has adjusted to not having the drug and no longer has a tolerance, too much of it can quickly lead to overdose.

 An addiction treatment program can make this process easier and ensure the safety of the recovering addict.
 Find a treatment center for oxycodone addiction now.